rpavlik/PrettyRegistryXml/README.md

 When changes are merged into the main branch, these docs are automatically updated and committed, if applicable, so no need to update them yourself.

-You can re-generate these locally for you own reference, however, using [XmlDocMarkdown](https://ejball.com/XmlDocMarkdown/) by doing the following:
+You can re-generate these locally for your own reference, however, using [XmlDocMarkdown](https://ejball.com/XmlDocMarkdown/) by doing the following:

 ```sh